 DIY Watering System Video

-Here’s a video that details all the steps and below that you’ll find all the steps in photos – use one or both to help you build a watering system in your own garden:
+We also made a video you can watch on this page that details all the steps and below that you’ll find all the steps in photos – use one or both to help you build a watering system in your own garden!

 Garden Irrigation System Steps & Tips